 To convey that feeling in sounds, only raw and critical notes could do the trick.
 The rhythm section was also dealt with: no acoustic piano, no vibraphone, no scores.
 But there were steamy grooves and a lot of horns above daft, deformed vocal parts, a lot of electronica, clarinet and ubiquitous raw guitars – and for the grand finale, a female tuba player who shines charmingly while singing the title song.
 Boggamasta: FES has never sounded so electronic, so sensual, so delirious!

-FES is a house with many rooms, and another idiosyncratic project emerged from the rhythm section: Too Noisy Fish.
+FES is a house with many rooms, and another idiosyncratic project emerged from the rhythm section: Too Noisy Fish (represented by ART-SPOT.BE).
 With a lot of daring, pianist Peter Vandenberghe, bassist Kristof Roseeuw and drummer Teun Verbruggen explore the crackling field of tension between improvisation and composition with their robust jazz.
 In doing so they’re not afraid to blend chilled rock ‘n’ roll, frantic humour and meditative tranquillity.